PreschoolKindergartenFirst Grade

 Chapter 2: The 3 Real Readiness Skills (and How to Practice Them)

-So, if it isn't algebra, what should you be practicing?
-Focus on these three core areas to help your child truly thrive in a classroom setting.
+So, if it is not algebra, what should you be practicing?
+Focus on these three core areas to help your child truly do well in a classroom setting.
 For a complete, printable list of these milestones, be sure to download our Ultimate School Readiness Checklist.

 1. Independence and Self-Care

 Teachers have 20+ kids in a room.
-A child who can manage their own body and belongings has a massive advantage.
-This means bathroom independence, washing hands, putting on a coat, and-crucially-opening their own lunchbox.
+A child who can manage their own body and belongings has a big advantage.
+That includes bathroom independence, washing hands, putting on a coat, and, crucially, opening their own lunchbox.

-How to practice naturally: Stop doing things for them!
-If it takes ten extra minutes to get out the door because they are trying to put on their own shoes, give them those ten minutes.
+How to practice naturally: Stop doing things for them.
+If it takes ten extra minutes to get out the door because your child is working on their own shoes, give them those ten minutes.
 Praise the effort, not just the result.
+If you want a simple way to build the “I can stay with this” mindset too, check out How to Build a 15-Minute Focus Habit Before Kindergarten.

 2. Fine Motor Strength (The Pencil Grip)

-Before a child can write letters, they need the hand strength to hold a pencil, use scissors, and manipulate small objects.
-Swiping on a screen does absolutely nothing to build these muscles.
+Before a child can write letters, they need the hand strength to hold a pencil, use scissors, and move small objects with control.
+Swiping on a screen does not build these muscles.

 How to practice naturally: Lots of Play-Doh, threading beads, using tweezers to pick up pompoms, and working in high-quality printed workbooks.
 As outlined in our Hands-On Manifesto, the physical friction of paper and pencil is irreplaceable for building the 'pincer grasp'.